RaghavGohil/ClassicDVD/README.md

 # I am lazy

 I am lazy so I didn't implement the random directions when it hits the surface..
 Instead, I just invert the speed vec lol.
 Also, there isn't a concept of deltatime here.
 Forgive me.
-I don't wont to work on this.
+I don't want to work on this.

 # Do something?
 If you want to try, please open a PR :)